CALL NOW FOR A FREE CONSULTATION (888) 607-8690

 Posted on 06/27/22 by admin in Auto Accidents

 Road debris is an unfortunate reality all drivers deal with.
 Whether it comes from other vehicles, surrounding natural formations, or just miscellaneous trash and litter, it can be a hazard to passing motorists.
 It’s quite a common one too.
 According to American Automobile Association estimates road debris is a cause in an average of 50,000 crashes a year.
 Their findings showed road debris as a clear and present threat to any driver.
-This is especially true on public highways, where high speeds add another dimension to the danger and cleanup is more difficult.
-We’re talking a look at this issue, some steps you can take to protect yourself, and how it can further complicate already-thorny questions of fault, liability, and negligence.
+We’re talking a look at this issue.
+As well as how it can further complicate already-thorny questions of fault, liability, and negligence.

 Road debris can detach from passing vehicles